-Wisconsin Avenue and M Street are packed with cafes and restaurants ranging from fast food to white tablecloth.
+Wisconsin Ave NW and M Street NW are packed with cafes and restaurants ranging from fast food to white tablecloth.
 On the weekends, Georgetown is bustling with shoppers and tourists, and then at night the restaurants and bars get going.
 If you are looking for an upscale urban lounge, a low-key hangout, or a sophisticated jazz club, Georgetown has it.

 Georgetown is also home to upscale restaurants such as Cafe Milano, where Patrick Ewing and Denzel Washington are frequent visitors.
 Other popular restaurants include Morton's of Chicago, Martin's Tavern, Fetoosh, Saigon Inn and many other restaurants.

-Oak Hill Cemetery, Montrose Park and Dumbarton Oaks are located along the north and east edge of Georgetown, east of Wisconsin Avenue.
+Oak Hill Cemetery, Montrose Park and Dumbarton Oaks are located along the north and east edge of Georgetown, east of Wisconsin Ave NW.
 The parks are side by side separating Georgetown from Embassy Row and Dupont Circle.

-Georgetown has car break-ins, robberies and nuisance crimes like any other urban neighborhoods in Washington DC, but violent crimes are rare.
+Georgetown has car break-ins, robberies and nuisance crimes like any other urban neighborhoods, but violent crimes are rare.
 It is one of the safest neighborhoods to live in Washington DC.